-Bone metastasis occurs in 30% to 40% of patients with advanced RCC.
-192-194 Bone lesions in patients with RCC are typically osteolytic and cause considerable morbidity, leading to skeletal-related events (SREs), including bone pain with need for surgery or radiotherapy, hypercalcemia, pathologic fractures, and spinal cord compression.
+Bone metastasis occurs in 30% to 40% of patients with advanced RCC.198-200 Bone lesions in patients with RCC are typically osteolytic and cause considerable morbidity, leading to skeletal-related events (SREs), including bone pain with need for surgery or radiotherapy, hypercalcemia, pathologic fractures, and spinal cord compression.
 Two studies of patients with bone metastases showed an improvement in bone pain using different radiotherapy modalities.

-195,196 myeloma or bone metastases with a solid tumor (excluding breast or prostate cancer).
+The role of bone-modifying agents such as bisphosphonates (eg, zoledronic acid) has been well established in this setting.
+The newer bone-modifying agent approved for use in patients with RCC that has metastasized to the bone is the RANK-L inhibitor, denosumab.
+A phase III randomized trial directly compared the development of SREs on either denosumab or zoledronic acid in patients with multiple myeloma or bone metastases with a solid tumor (excluding breast or prostate cancer).
 The study enrolled 1,776 patients with bone metastases from a wide range of cancer types, including patients with RCC (6%) not previously treated with a bisphosphonate.
-199 Denosumab was reported to be non-inferior to zoledronic acid in delaying time to first on-study SRE (HR, 0.84; 95% CI, 0.71- 0.98; P = .0007).
-199
+Denosumab was reported to be non-inferior to zoledronic acid in delaying time to first on-study SRE (HR, 0.84; 95% CI, 0.71- 0.98; P = .0007).